Master Hand: Appearances

-Master Hand first appeared in Super Smash Bros.
-(1999) for the Nintendo 64, where he serves as both the instigator of battles between Nintendo characters and the final boss.
-In the intro, Master Hand is showed arranging a battlefield and placing inanimate dolls of Nintendo characters such as Mario and Kirby, causing them to come to life.
-In the sequel, Super Smash Bros.
-Melee (2001), Master Hand reappears as a boss character.
+In Super Smash Bros. for the Nintendo 64, Master Hand serves as both the instigator of battles between Nintendo characters and the final boss.
+In the intro, Master Hand arranges a battlefield and places inanimate dolls of Nintendo characters such as Mario and Kirby, causing them to come to life.
+Unlike normal battles in Super Smash Bros., which are won by knocking an opponent off of a stage, Master Hand cannot be knocked away and can only be defeated by depleting his health.
+In Melee, Master Hand reappears as a boss character.
 Under certain circumstances, Master Hand will be accompanied by Crazy Hand, a variant of his that fights more erratically.
-Through performing a glitch on the character select menu, known as the Name Entry Glitch, Master Hand can become a playable character.
+Through a glitch on the character select menu, known as the Name Entry Glitch, Master Hand can become a playable character.
 Starting with Melee, each game has a collectible object, such as a trophy, featuring Master Hand.
-In Super Smash Bros.
-Brawl (2008), Master Hand appears in story mode titled Subspace Emissary, where he gives orders to the villain Ganondorf.
-It is eventually revealed that he is under the control of the true antagonist, Tabuu; once he breaks free, he attempts to fight Tabuu, but is defeated.
+In Brawls story mode, Master Hand gives orders to the villain Ganondorf.
+He is later revealed to be under the control of the true antagonist, Tabuu; once he breaks free, he attempts to fight Tabuu, but is defeated.

-In Super Smash Bros. for Nintendo 3DS and Wii U (2014), Master Hand, under certain circumstances, will transform into the new form upon being defeated, Master Core, which transforms into different forms itself, including Master Giant, Master Beast, Master Edges, and Master Shadow, a clone of the player's character.
-In the Wii U version, it will also transform into Master Fortress, which the player must navigate to defeat.
+In Super Smash Bros. for Nintendo 3DS and Wii U, under certain circumstances, Master Hand will transform into a new Master Core form upon being defeated.
+Master Core is capable of transforming into different forms, including Master Giant, Master Beast, Master Edges, and Master Shadow, a clone of the player's character.
+In the Wii U version, it will also transform into Master Fortress, a large labyrinth the player must navigate to defeat him.
 A new mode, Master Orders, features Master Hand offering different challenges for the player to complete.
 In Super Smash Bros.
-Ultimate (2018), multiple Master Hands are the minions of the antagonist Galeem in the mode World of Light, used as pawns in a battle against fellow antagonist Dharkon, whose minions are a group of Crazy Hands.
-When both Master Hand and Crazy Hand are defeated, they are free from their control, creating a path to defeat both Galeem and Dharkon.
+Ultimate (2018), Master Hand appears in the World of Light story mode under the control of the antagonist Galeem.
+Galeem creates replicas of him to use as pawns in a battle against fellow antagonist Dharkon, whose minions are replicas of Crazy Hand.
+When the real Master Hand and Crazy Hand are both defeated, they are freed from their control, creating a path to defeat both Galeem and Dharkon.
 Master Hand is also playable in a battle against various copies of Super Smash Bros. fighters near the end of the World of Light mode.

-Master Hand, as well as Crazy Hand, appears in Kirby & the Amazing Mirror (2004) as a boss fight, featuring different attacks he used in Super Smash Bros.
-When defeated, Kirby can eat him, giving Kirby attacks from Kirby's appearance in Super Smash Bros.
+Master Hand and Crazy Hand appear in Kirby & the Amazing Mirror (2004) as a boss fight, using their attacks from Super Smash Bros.
+When defeated, Kirby can eat him, giving Kirby attacks from his Super Smash Bros. appearance.